-When I chose to cruise to Hubbard Glacier in Alaska, little did I know I’d be seeing North America’s largest tidewater glacier.
+When I chose my first cruise to Hubbard Glacier in Alaska, little did I know I’d be seeing North America’s largest tidewater glacier.
 Advancing at a rapid rate, Hubbard, otherwise known as the “galloping glacier,” wows cruise passengers with its turquoise hues, massive size, and spectacular calving action.

 At its terminus, its face measures 600 feet, with 350 of it above the waterline.
 Located in Wrangell–St. Elias National Park and Preserve, it’s further north than Glacier Bay National Park.